fogus/spiel/pyramidenspiel/flibbertigibbet/README.markdown

 There are two ways to win:

- 1. You get a symmetric arrangement of pyramids in your home row
+ 1. You get a symmetric arrangement of pyramids in your home row, where each cell has at least one pyramid occupying it
- 2. Your opponent's row contains all of the pyramids, in any arrangement
+ 2. Your opponent's row contains all of the pyramids, in any arrangement and in any or all cells

 In either case, the arrangement of pieces must arise as the result of using all of your allocated movement points, described next.